 Whether it’s to fix your car, pay a medical bill, or simply buy something you don’t think you can live without, everyone – at one time or another – has needed money.
 For most of us, robbing a bank isn’t the solution.

-So if you need fast cash or can’t wait until your next payday to get the money you need (or just really, really want), here are 5 ways to get your hands on some:
+So if you need fast cash for a short vacation to Los Angeles or can’t wait until your next payday to get the money you need (or just really, really want), here are 5 ways to get your hands on some:

 Have you ever found yourself in a tough spot where you needed money RIGHT NOW?
 How’d you handle the situation?